markld-ui/MyProjectsOn.NET/README.en.md

 Welcome to the [My Projects](https://github.com/markld-ui/TrainingCsahrp) repository!

-This project is available in several languages.
+This description is available in several languages.
 Please choose your preferred language for documentation:

 - [English](README.en.md)
 - [Русский](README.ru.md)